 Back to all articles

 What does it mean for DEPT®?

-When we first set off on this company-wide mission, we thought we were in pretty good shape.
-We had just become a Climate Neutral company.
-We had also worked on a number of impact projects with clients who we were extra proud to support in their missions to better the world, including creating a branded commerce experience rooted in sustainability for Patagonia, reinventing the agricultural life cycle with Indigo Ag, using the power of technology to do good with JustDiggit and creating a conversation around mental health with Ireland’s HSE.
+When we first set off to become a B Corp, we thought we were in pretty good shape.
+We had just become a Climate Neutral Certified, and had worked on a number of exciting impact projects with clients such as Patagonia, Indigo AG, JustDiggit and Ireland’s HSE.
 For these reasons, we thought we were already a good company.
 But — plot twist! — turns out that we could be a lot better.

+Back to all articles